-Paying off debt can be a stressful and complex process.
+Our debt counselors know how stressful and complex paying off debt can be.
 Entering into the situation with some background information on this process can help you avoid potential mistakes while saving you time and money.
 Here are the do’s and don’ts of eliminating debt.

 Paying Off Debt: Don’ts.